-Today our team could add another new student-ambassador, Hussein Zahreddine.
+Today our team could add another new ambassador, Hussein Zahreddine.
 Last year he joined the American University of Beirut as a graduate student ‘Energy Studies’.
-We welcome him, with all his experience and ‘obsession’ in the field of developing sustainable energy, and we are happy that he’s motivated to help us finding serious candidates to answer one of the first three challenges.
-Furthermore he might look for opportunities to work out a next challenge.
+We welcome him, with all his experience and ‘obsession’ in the field of developing sustainable energy, and we are happy that he’s very motivated to help us find suitable subjects for video projects in his country.
 Cool Down The Planet first asked Hussein Zahreddine to answer some questions.

 Hi Hussein Zahreddine, can you introduce yourself?

 About 10 years ago, I took my first step onto the path that led me to this diverse and terrific field of sustainability and renewable energy.
 In 2008, I enrolled at Texas A&M University (Qatar) and graduated in 2012 with a Mechanical Engineering Bachelor’s Degree.
 During that period, I worked on several phases of sustainable professor-student led initiatives pertaining to concentrated solar energy.
 After graduation, I joined Chevron Qatar and later GreenGulf and became part of a team pioneering work on some of the first grid-tied solar power generation projects in Qatar.
 I also worked as a consultant and project manager for a couple of projects (mainly in Chile and the US), designing commercial and utility scale solar photovoltaic power plants.
 In 2017, I left Qatar and returned to my home country Lebanon to join the American University of Beirut as a graduate student working on my Energy Studies MS degree.

 What motivated you to choose for this study?